 jiangmin03@gmail.com

-Abstract— Considering in an asymmetric scenario that both Alice and Bob wish to communicate unequal amount of classical information, we propose an asymmetric quantum dialogue (QD) protocol based on the entanglement swapping between two-qubit bell state and four-qubit cluster state.
+Abstract— Taking into account the asymmetric scenario that both Alice and Bob wish to communicate unequal amount of classical information, we propose an asymmetric quantum dialogue (QD) protocol based on the entanglement swapping between two-qubit bell state and four-qubit cluster state.
 In this scheme, assume that there are two legitimate participants Alice and Bob.
 In a dialogue, the information delivered by Alice to Bob is twice the amount of her information received from Bob.
-In addition, our protocol is extended to the controlled asymmetric quantum dialogue protocol, where one TP is responsible for the preparation of the initial state of the system, but also acts as a controller(加上一句，可以任意选择增加数量任意的控制方).
-Our analysis demonstrates that our protocol is efficient and can fulfil the requirements of unequal amount of information transmission in a real communication scenario.
+In addition, our protocol is extended to the controlled asymmetric quantum dialogue protocol, where one TP is responsible for the preparation of the initial state of the system, but also acts as a controller.
+We would like to point out that our scheme can work under the control of any number of controllers.
+Furthermore, our analysis demonstrates that our protocol is efficient and can fulfil the requirements of unequal amount of information transmission in a real communication scenario.
 Moreover, we discuss the security of this protocol and it demonstrates that our protocol could resist an external attack.

 Keywords—asymmetric quantum dialogue, controlled asymmetric quantum dialogue, bell state, four-qubit cluster state, entanglement swapping